SEARCH: Thursday, September 02, 2010

 The evolution of exergaming began in the 1980s, with companies developing high-end fitness equipment that was primarily used by professional sports teams.
 Health clubs were reluctant to install the equipment.
 It was usually bulky and not user-friendly, and the average consumer couldn't afford it.

-One of the first exergames was Konami's Dance Dance Revolution (DDR), which was released in 1998.
+One of the earliest exergames was Konami's Dance Dance Revolution (DDR), which was first introduced to Japanese video arcades in 1998.
 Players move their feet forward, back, and side to side on a raised platform while following cues on a video screen.
-Norway registered the game as a national sport.
+It became so popular in Norway they registered the game as a national sport.

-But as technology improved, costs dropped, and exergaming moved from the arcade to the gym and the living room.
+As technology improved, costs dropped and exergaming moved from the arcade to the gym and the living room.
 More recently, the exergaming industry has focused on the youth market, making it a viable option for getting kids to exercise.

-Some of the most popular technology exercise games include the following:
+Some of the most popular commercial technology exercise games include the following:

 Exergames (ie., requires a video monitor):

-• Dance Dance Revolution, DDR, stepping game (by Konami; www.Konami.com): DDR is a video game, first introduced to Japanese video arcades in 1998.
-It requires stepping on specific areas of a mat (dance pad) that looks like a tic-tac-toe grid.
+• Dance Dance Revolution, DDR, stepping game (by Konami; www.Konami.com): It requires stepping on specific areas of a mat (dance pad) that looks like a tic-tac-toe grid.
 The dancer must step in 4 directions, depending on the arrow on the screen.
-Tom Hanks would like this one!
-Cobalt Flux (www.CobaltFlux.com) is a brand of DDR.
+It's kind of like Tom Hanks jumping on that piano keyboard in the movie "Big"!

-• Trazer reaction trainer (by Cybex International; www.CybexIntl.com): The Trazer develops reaction time, speed, power, and balance.
+• Trazer® (by Traq 3D Fitness, www.Trazer.com): This thing is very cool! (see picture to the right of young boy jumping).
 The exerciser wears a waist belt that contains an infrared beacon and, reacting to the images on the computer monitor, must move in specific directions.
-Kids will love it, but it will also be useful for basketball players, hockey and soccer goalies, tennis players, martial artists, etc., who want to improve their reaction skills.
+Kids love it.
+But don't underestimate its fitness training potential.
+The Trazer® develops reaction time, speed, power, and balance.
+It is also useful for basketball players, hockey and soccer goalies, tennis players, martial artists, etc., who want to improve their reaction skills.
+Several professional sports teams have used it.
+The company's advisory group includes orthopedic surgeons, athletic trainers, and sports medicine professionals.

 Interactive Exercise Games (ie., do not require a video monitor):

-• LightSpace Play lighted floor game (by LightSpace Corporation; www.LightSpaceCorp.com ): This game is also very cool.
-It can be set up where players have to avoid stepping on the light (virtual dodgeball), or, where the goal is to intentionally step on the light in order to score points.
+• LightSpace Play lighted floor game (by The Active Gaming Company; www.The-AGC.com): This game is also very cool.
+It can be set up so that players have to avoid stepping on the light (virtual dodgeball), or, where the goal is to intentionally step on the light in order to score points.
 Lightspace® Play includes an interactive floor surface comprised of 16”x16” programmable LED lit and pressure sensitive tiles constructed to fit a 10 foot square space.
 Each tile consists of sixteen 4” x 4” pixels that can display any color, pattern or image.
 The surface is able to detect location, movement and density of players to give a realistic gaming experience.
 Reactions to player movements are displayed on the surface and are accompanied by sound effects.

 • NEOS game wall (by Playworld Systems; www.PlayNEOS.com).
 Launched in October 2007, NEOS is a wall of 4 vertical panels, each with 4 large buttons.
 The buttons light up in red or green, in random order, and the players have to touch them before the light goes off.
 This requires a lot of rapid back-and-forth and up-and-down movements.
 It's very aerobic.

-• 3-Kick punching and kicking station (by Fit Interactive; www.3Kick.com): This is a punching and kicking game.
-There are 3 padded columns (similar to kicking bags).
-The player must strike random targets within 5 seconds.
-Very cool.
+• 3-Kick punching and kicking station (by Fit Interactive; www.FitInteractive.com): This is a punching and kicking game. (see picture to the right) There are 3 padded columns similar to punching bags.
+The player must strike each pad within 5 seconds as they light up randomly.
+Very cool!

 DOES EXERGAMING AND INTERACTIVE FITNESS WORK?